Bola Oyebamiji

 Bola Oyebamiji is a Nigerian politician and banker, serving as the Managing Director/CEO of the National Inland Waterways Authority.
 Previously, he was the Commissioner for Finance in Osun State during the administrations of former Governors Rauf Aregbesola and Gboyega Oyetola.
 Before his tenure as Commissioner, Oyebamiji was the Managing Director/CEO of Omoluabi Holdings Limited (formerly OSICOL).
-In 2023, he served as Special Adviser to Gboyega Oyetola, thefts the pioneer Minister of Marine and Blue Economy, before his appointment as CEO of the National Inland Waterways Authority.
+In 2023, he served as Special Adviser to Gboyega Oyetola, the pioneer Minister of Marine and Blue Economy, before his appointment as CEO of the National Inland Waterways Authority.

 Background and education

 Bola Oyebamiji was born in Irewole local government area in Ikire, Osun State, Nigeria.
 He began his education at A.D.C Primary School, Oke-Ada, Ikire, from 1971 to 1977 and continued at Ayedaade Grammar School, Ikire, from 1978 to 1982, where he obtained his Secondary School Leaving Certificate.
 Oyebamiji earned his Ordinary National Diploma (OND) and Higher National Diploma (HND) in Banking and Finance from The Polytechnic, Ibadan, Oyo State.
 He is a Fellow of the Chartered Institute of Bankers.
 He later obtained a master's degree in Public Administration from Lagos State University in 1997 and another master's degree in Business Administration from the University of Ado-Ekiti in 2004.